MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/warehouse-how-to-put-away-production-output.md

 ---
 title: Put Away Production Output
 description: How you put away your output from production depends on how your warehouse is set up as a location.
-Stock put-away can be performed in the following ways.
+Inventory put-away can be performed in the following ways.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual